rprimora/Emailer/README.md

     	<a href="@Model.ActivationLink">Activate</a>
     </div>

-Send you email by first obtaining the email service:
+Send you email by first obtaining the email service.
+In this particular example we are obtaining the service from HttpContext.

     var emailService = HttpContext.RequestServices.GetRequiredService<IEmailer>()